alouiadel/whisper-realtime-echo/README.md

-# 🎙️ Realtime Whisper Flet
+# 🎙️ Whisper Realtime Echo 🚀

 A modern GUI for Faster Whisper speech recognition model using Flet framework.